Factory (trading post): British factories (c. 1600s–1700s)

 York Factory's initial coastal factory model contrasted with the system of the French at Montreal, who established an extensive system of inland posts and sent traders to live among Indigenous people.
 When war broke out between France and England in the 1680s, the two nations regularly sent expeditions to raid and capture each other's fur trading posts.
 In March 1686, the French sent a raiding party under Chevalier des Troyes over 1,300 km to capture the company's posts along James Bay.
 In 1697, Pierre Le Moyne d'Iberville, commander of the company's captured posts, defeated three ships of the Royal Navy in the Battle of the Bay on his way to capture York Factory by a ruse.
 York Factory changed hands several times in the next decade and was finally granted to he HBC permanently in the 1713 Treaty of Utrecht.
 After the treaty, the Hudson Bay Company rebuilt York Factory as a brick star fort at the mouth of the nearby Hayes River, its present location.

-The United States government sanctioned a factory system from 1796 to 1822, with factories scattered through the mostly unsettled portion of the country.